 If you crave salt: you may be experiencing an electrolyte imbalance.

 Excessive sweating drains much of the sodium within our bodies, leaving us depleted of our levels.
 While you will initially be really thirsty, Wineke says your taste buds will begin to want salt instead if you become dangerously close to dehydration.
 This electrolyte imbalance can be caused from working out rigorously in the heat, drinking heavily or by following a strict low-carbohydrate diet, according to Wineke.
-The answer isn’t to grab a bag of chips, though.
+The answer is not to grab a bag of chips, though.
 She says it is better to reach for coconut water, which is super-hydrating, or add electrolyte powder to a glass of water.

 If you crave non-food items: you may have pica.